Basic Requirements for the Research Project:

 2. Switch to another database.
 If JSTOR does not find enough, try Art Full Text instead.

-The CAT is the main search tool for finding books at all Penn State Libraries.
+The Catalog is the main search tool for finding books at all Penn State Libraries.
 Here are some strategies for searching in it:

-Strategy 1: Look over the lists of Dr. Kavky's recommended books in Canvas and in the bibliographies ofyour textbook.
-Search for the books by title in the CAT by changing the drop-down box to Title.
+Strategy 1: Look over the lists of Dr. Kavky's recommended books in Canvas and in the bibliographies of your textbook.
+Search for the books by title in the Catalog by changing the drop-down box to "Title".

-Strategy 2: Search for the name of the artist in quotation marks in the CAT (after you search, you can also use the filters on the right sidebar to select "Visual Arts").
+Strategy 2: Search for the name of the artist in quotation marks in the Catalog (after you search, you can also use the "Subject" filter on the left sidebar to select "Art" or "Feminism and Art").

 "Judy Chicago"